thedevelobear/thedevelobear.com/content/post/performance.md

 ---

 ## Short Intro
-It is a well-known fact that people aren’t capable of using all the potential hidden inside their personal computers, laptops or even smartphones.
-Just stop for a second and look around: we have technology that is capable of things that we cannot possibly imagine, yet we struggle to create a website that doesn’t lag on the newest MacBook Pro or create an android app that won’t crash every now and then on an 8 gig snapdragon 845 smartphone.
+It is a well-known fact that people aren’t able to use all the potential hidden inside their personal computers, laptops or even smartphones.
+Just stop for a second and look around: we have technology that is capable of doing things that we cannot possibly imagine, yet we struggle to create a website that doesn’t lag on the newest MacBook Pro or create an android app that won’t crash every now and then on an 8 gig snapdragon 845 smartphone.
 We have hundreds, or even thousands of times more computing power than people had when they reached the moon.

 Fortunately, this won’t be another post that just nags about technology being ahead of us or our inability to fully use it’s potential, but there is one thing I just have to complain about: we are lazy enough to just be OK with it.
 We don’t even try to pursue it. **Most developers don’t think about the performance of their apps because they know that our devices are getting stronger and stronger every year.**